tc39/proposal-intl-messageformat/README.md

 Each function will need to parse these separately from their string representations.

-If a function is locale-dependent, it should accept `locale` as an option overriding the message's base locale.
+If a function is locale-dependent, it should accept an extra option key called `locale` which resolves to a string overriding the message's base locale.
 This option value should always be parsed as an array or (if a single string) a comma-delimited list of BCP 47 locale identifiers.